Collection Notices

 What happens if you do not provide your personal information?

-Participation in Guided Support is entirely voluntary.
-However if we cannot collect your information, you will not be able to create an account or use Guided Support.
+Participation in Self-Guided Support and Guided Support is entirely voluntary.
+However, if we cannot collect your information, you will not be able to create an account or use Self-Guided Support or Guided Support.

 Who we disclose personal information to